Position: Collaborative Agentic AI Needs Interoperability Across Ecosystems: Architectural Foundations for an Interoperable Web of Agents

 Communication between autonomous agents presents unique challenges beyond basic message transportation.
 Agents are currently being developed using diverse frameworks, architectural approaches, underlying technologies, and with varying capabilities (see~\Cref{sec:incompatibility}).
 In fact, different agents might need completely different inputs, possibly in different formats, to carry out their tasks.
 For example, a weather forecasting agent may expect location coordinates and a timestamp, while a financial analysis agent requires historical market data and risk parameters.
 Existing solutions typically do not sufficiently consider differences in agent design and capabilities.
 Protocols typically assume a universal interaction pattern without accounting for variability in inputs, expected conditions, or optimal message compositions that can be efficiently interpreted by the underlying \ac{LLM}~\cite{acp2025,google2025a2a}.
 Therefore, collaborative agentic AI requires a way to enable interoperability in agent interactions.

 \textbf{Interaction document.} To enable interaction interoperability, we propose an \emph{interaction document} exchange between agents.
 This way, each agent can explicitly document its interface requirements, capabilities, expected inputs, outputs, and conditions necessary for effective communication.
-Crucially, this documentation need not follow a schema or predefined structure.
-Since modern AI agents are powered by LLMs, they can interpret and adapt to various documentation formats, from structured JSON to natural language descriptions.
+Crucially, this documentation need not follow a schema or predefined structure, where we differ from the classical MAS works such as KQML and FIPA~\cite{finin1994kqml, FIPA1997ACL}.
+Since modern AI agents are powered by LLMs, they can interpret and adapt to various documentation formats, from structured schemas such as JSON to natural language descriptions.
 This documentation acts as a standardized handshake, accessible via common endpoints using \ac{HTTP} requests, and enables agents to understand and adapt to diverse interaction patterns without prior agreements or custom engineering efforts by the agent operator.
 This approach is minimalistic in the sense that we neither restrict how agents interact with each other nor impose rigid formatting requirements on their capability descriptions.
+Unlike traditional software systems that typically require specific schemas and parsers, agents can interpret unstructured interaction documents, written in natural language.
+We therefore envision a spectrum of interaction document formats: agents may use structured formats when precision is critical, while simpler interactions may rely on natural language descriptions, similar to how humans communicate.
+If ambiguity in a natural language document causes a failed interaction, agents can ask clarification questions to the counterparty agent in natural language.

 This minimalistic approach to interaction interoperability offers three advantages.
 First, it enables agents to evolve independently, \ie, the internal implementations can change completely as long as the documentation interface remains stable.
 Second, it fosters innovation by avoiding premature and overly restrictive standards, providing agent operators flexibility in their implementations.
 Ultimately, this straightforward yet effective solution mitigates the friction associated with agent integration.